 We all deal with stress from time to time.
 You don’t have to worry about burnout right away, but it’s good to spot stress and do something about it.
 How?
 Here are a few tips:

-1) Put in a row what gives tension and what gives energy.
+1) Make a list what gives tension and what gives energy.

 2) Think about what your positive qualities are and whether you use them in a good way or whether they perhaps cause you to experience stress.